Learn three keys to a successful transition away from contact napping or bedsharing to crib sleep!

-One of the most common struggles that parents encounter with their baby’s sleep is often in regards to independent sleep and having them sleep in a different space; supporting either solo naps or nighttime sleep, or making the transition from bedsharing or cosleeping to their own surface and space.
+One of the most common struggles parents encounter with their baby’s sleep is often in regards to independent sleep and having them sleep in a different space, supporting either solo naps or nighttime sleep, or transitioning from bedsharing or cosleeping to their own surface and space.

 And I get it!

 This transition can feel so intimidating and overwhelming.

 Our babies are designed to want to be close to their caregivers.
 This is a biological norm; it is how they are designed to attach to their caregivers.
 However, it is also crucial that we gently support our children through the change and towards independent sleep if we feel ready and essential to the entire family's well-being.
 If you love it, There is nothing wrong with bedsharing or contact napping.
 I encourage you to examine your “why’s” motivating this change.
 It is essential you feel confident and secure in making these changes – if you are uncertain or only doing so because of societal pressure, you may not feel comfortable setting the loving limits and boundaries necessary for the change, and your child will feel your uncertainty.

 If it is working for you, there is no rush.
 You can make the change at any time, there is no magical window of a baby's life that is the easiest time for the transition, and it doesn't get more challenging as your little one gets older.
 100% of children who bedshared with their parents through babyhood and even to the preschool years will eventually sleep independently, even if they are left to initiate the transition at their own pace.
 However, if it is no longer working for you and you need to change, you're in the right place!